BenoitAdam/nullDC4Wii/README.md

 ### Special no thanks

-To all people not believing in this project
+- To all people not believing in this project
+- People constantly critisizing the fact AI is used in this project, being condescending or worse.
+Please Grow up.